At a Glance

 Tailor Your CV: Make sure your CV highlights relevant experience in DevSecOps, platform engineering, and cloud security.
 Emphasise your familiarity with security-as-code practices and any specific tools mentioned in the job description, such as HashiCorp Vault or Terraform.

-Highlight Collaboration Experience: Since the role involves working closely with researchers and infrastructure teams, include examples of past collaborations.
-Describe how you embedded security-by-design into workflows and tools, demonstrating your ability to work in a team-oriented environment.
+Highlight Collaboration Experience: Since the role involves working closely with researchers and infrastructure engineers, provide examples of past collaborations.
+Describe how you have successfully embedded security-by-design into workflows and tools in previous roles.

 How to prepare for a job interview at Levy Global